wsnet-lib/documentation/docs/guide/deploy/heroku.md

 ### Deploy From your GitHub Repository
-Select GitHub as Deployment method and proceed to login
+Navigate to the Deploy tab and select GitHub as Deployment method and proceed to login
 ![Heroku Deploy Github 1](../../../static/img/heroku_deploy_github_1.png)

 Fork our [server](http://github.com/wsnet-lib/server) project<br/>